 1 Great Place to Eat: Kyloe Restaurant & Grill

-Chances are, if you’re spending some time in Edinburgh, you’ll find yourself walking along Princes Street, and there you’ll find Kyloe Restaurant & Grill.
-Scotland is known throughout the world for some of the finest beef available and here steak is the specialty.
-If you choose, it can be an educational experience to have the waiter bring out a board with various cuts of beef.
-He will explain each cut, how long they were aged, and recommend the best degree of doneness for each one.
+Chances are, if you’re spending some time in Edinburgh with kids, you’ll find yourself walking along Princes Street, and there you’ll find Kyloe Restaurant & Grill.
+Scotland is world-renowned for its beef and here steak is the specialty.

-Kids will enjoy the fun cow motif, with cowhide covered furniture and the surrounding Neo-classical artwork.
+What’s more, kids will enjoy the fun cow motif, with cowhide covered furniture and the surrounding Neo-classical artwork.
 The adults may find a bit of humor in the cow compositions from masters such as Moonet and Vincent van Bovine, to name a few.
-Website: http://www.kyloerestaurant.com/
+Website: https://www.kyloerestaurant.com/

 Tip: Ask for the corner widow table for spectacular views of Edinburgh Castle.